-The Color Wonder markers are just the best for little ones that want to use markers but aren’t quite able to control them as well as older siblings.
-We love to have these in our bag for planes or car, along with using them in restaurants or other areas where we may have to wait.
-Perfect for little ones and their siblings!
+The Color Wonder markers and coloring pages are just the best for little ones who want to use markers but aren’t quite able to control them as well as older siblings.
+We love to have these in our bags for planes or cars, along with using them in restaurants or other areas where we may have to wait.
+They are perfect for little ones and their siblings!

 Montessori Quiet Book

-These quiet busy books are a little bit pricey but they have SO many great activities to help little ones work on fine motor skills, and I love that it keeps all the materials in one spot.
-You can find many varieties of these, but this one features matching colored shapes, using a buckle, using a button and a zipper.
+These quiet busy books are a little bit pricey, but they have SO many great activities to help little ones work on fine motor skills, and I love that they keep all the materials in one spot.
+You can find many varieties of these, but this one features matching colored shapes, using a buckle, a button, and a zipper.
 This is one of our best toddler toys, on and off the road!

 Travel Doodle Board with Stamps

-Our toddler loves these busy boards and it’s perfect for helping children recognize that their fine motor practice results in written “text.”
+Our toddler loves these toddler doodle boards and they are perfect for helping children recognize that their fine motor practice results in written “text.”
 She also loves using the shape stampers to make different pictures.
 Again, I love that all of it stays in one place.

-Wikki Stix are another thing I just keep in our bag.
+Wikki Stix is another thing I just keep in our bag.
 Again, our older children love them too and the possibilities for designing with them is endless.
-You can practice letters, shapes, patterns, anything with these things and they store easily in the cylinder package.
+You can practice letters, shapes, patterns, and anything with these things.
+Plus, they are stored easily in the cylinder package.
 They provide plenty of flight entertainment!